Looking for a good deal on some California wine? Be patient, the recession will bring you opportunity.

 What does that mean for you and I?
 While sales are slowing down the cases of wine are stacking up.
 Wineries will need to move product to make room for current production.
 When you have too much product you cut the price and have a sale.

-So don’t be surprised if your wine club calls to offer you 30% off (when you already receive 20% off) you’re already expensive wine.
+So don’t be surprised if your wine club calls to offer you 30% off (when you already receive 20% off) your already expensive wine.
 My suggestion is to ask for a better discount, like 40% or 50%.
 One winery in Paso offers 60% off on Black Friday between 6am and 10am, 50% the remainder of the day.

 I can hear my phone ringing right now.